SpencerMycek/KineticistExpandedElements/README.md

 - Vampiric Infusion now works and does not cause the game to be laggy
 - Removed an issue where Greater Toxic Infusion was not available as an infusion, and there were multiple versions of the Singularity Infusion
 - Foe Throw is broken again
-- KineticSharpshooter report has not yet been added.
+- KineticSharpshooter support has not yet been added.
 I am waiting for an update to DarkCodex for some required changes

 ### v3.2.4 For v2.2.4p
 - Rebuilt for the current came version